MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Your monster's first move.md

 Teaching to tackle
 ==================
-It's pretty great to have a monster but now we need to teach it some moves!
+It's pretty great to have our monster all set up but now we need to teach it some moves!
 Let's start off with, Tackle, a simple move.
 Add the following code between ```// tackleMove goes below this``` and ```// tackleMove goes above this```:

 	override func tackleMove() {
     	self.performTackle()